 Katie is a graduate of the Drama and Theatre Studies BA from Trinity College Dublin and Goldsmiths College London.
 She is one of the organisers of PalFest Ireland, a lively, cultural arts festival organised by Irish Artists in solidarity with the people of Palestine.

-Jane has over decade of experience in theatre as a writer and producer.
-As a playwright she has had two full plays staged, most recently the critically acclaimed, sold out run of The Harvest in June 2018.
-Her play, Overtime (2012, 2013) also received great critical acclaim and a sell out run in The New Theatre, Dublin.
+Jane has over a decade of experience in theatre as a writer and producer.
+Most recently she wrote the critically acclaimed, sold out play, The Harvest which follwed its initially successful run with a national multi-venue tour in 2019.
+In December 2018 she adapted and staged a much lauded reimagining of Charles Dickens' classic ghost story The Signalman.
 In 2017, she was commissioned to write a short radio play, Amy, as part of the Bram Stoker Festival's event Dead Air.
+Her debut play, Overtime (2012, 2013) also received great critical acclaim and a sell out run in The New Theatre, Dublin.
 On the strength of Overtime she was selected to be part of Dublin Theatre Festival's 'Play- On' initiative in 2014, an advanced playwriting course taught by Graham Whybrow, of The Royal Court Theatre, London.
-Jane graduated from UCD in 2014 with a first class honours MA in Creative Writing, and was taught by many esteemed writers such as Frank McGuinness, Carlo Gebbler, Eilís Ní Dhuibhne, Paul Perry and James Ryan.
-She also holds a Degree in English Literature from UCD.
+In 2019 she was invited to join the annual Playwrights Workshop in The Tyrone Guthrie Centre, Annaghmakerrig, supported by Stewart Parker Trust.
+She was most recently commissioned to write a monologue for publication in Fortnight, celebrating 50 years of the journal, published in June 2020.

 Clara has worked in theatre, film and TV production since 2012.
 She produced Dubliners Women (2016, The New Theatre) an adaptation of Joyce’s Dubliners by Katie O’Kelly, directed by Sarah Baxter which toured to twelve venues nationwide to great acclaim from audiences and critics.